Dragon Lee (wrestler): Latino World Order (2024–present)

-Lee had recently become an official member of the Latino World Order and was scheduled to team up with Rey Mysterio for a match against Santos Escobar and Dominik Mysterio on Night 1 of WrestleMania XL.
-However, Lee was found attacked backstage, which rendered him unable to compete in the match.
-On the April 26 episode of SmackDown, Lee made his return from the attack and teamed up with Mysterio to defeat Los Lotharios (Angel and Berto) in a tag team match.
+The following month, Lee became an official member of the Latino World Order and was scheduled to team up with Rey Mysterio against Escobar and Dominik at WrestleMania XL.
+However, Lee was found attacked backstage, which rendered him unable to compete in the match; he was replaced by Andrade.
+On the April 26 episode of SmackDown, Lee made his return from the attack and teamed with Mysterio to defeat Los Lotharios (Angel and Berto).
 After the match, Escobar revealed that it was Carlito who had attacked Lee.
 Carlito then proceeded to attack both Lee and Mysterio after Escobar's revelation.

 At Night 2 of the 2024 WWE Draft, LWO were drafted to the Raw brand.

-In November, Lee joined the Speed Championship #1 contender's tournament, defeating NXT's Tavion Heights and Raw's Akira Tozawa in the quarterfinals and semifinals, respectively.
+In October, Lee entered the Speed Championship #1 contender's tournament, defeating Tavion Heights and Akira Tozawa in the quarter-finals and semi-finals, respectively.
 He then received a bye to the championship match, where he defeated Andrade to win the WWE Speed Championship during the November 15 tapings of Speed, which aired on November 20.
-He held the title until May 5, when he lost it to El Grande Americano.
-On July 25, Lee made his return to AAA (now the sister promotion of WWE) at Alianzas, where he, Dominik Mysterio, and El Grande Americano accepted the open challenge of AAA Mega Champion El Hijo del Vikingo, leading to a four-way match for the title being scheduled at Triplemanía XXXIII.

-On the 20 October episode of Raw, AJ Styles and Lee won the World Tag Team Championship by defeating Finn Bálor and JD McDonagh of The Judgment Day.
+He lost the title on May 5, 2025, to El Grande Americano.
+On July 25, Lee made his return to AAA (now the sister promotion of WWE), where he, Dominik and El Grande Americano accepted the open challenge of AAA Mega Champion El Hijo del Vikingo, leading to a four-way match for the title at Triplemanía XXXIII on August 16, which was won by Vikingo.
+On September 27, he defeated Vikingo and Americano in a triple threat match to become the number one contender for the title at Héroes Inmortales XVII.
+On the October 20 episode of Raw, Lee and AJ Styles won the World Tag Team Championship by defeating The Judgment Day (Finn Bálor and JD McDonagh).
+Five days later, at Héroes Inmortales XVII, he failed to win the AAA Mega Championship from Dominik.
+At Saturday Night's Main Event XLII on December 13, Lee and Styles defeated Je'Von Evans and Leon Slater.
+They lost the titles to The Usos (Jey Uso and Jimmy Uso) on the December 29 episode of Raw, ending their reign at 70 days.

+At Royal Rumble on January 31, 2026, Lee entered the titular match at number 19 and was eliminated by Bronson Reed.
+He unsuccessfully challenged Penta for the Intercontinental Championship on the March 16 episode of Raw and in a ladder match on Night 2 of WrestleMania 42 on April 19.

+On the August 31 episode of Raw, Lee defeated Ethan Page to become Number One Contender for the Intercontinental Championship.
+At Raw at Mexico City on September 14, Lee failed to win the title from Chad Gable.

+Personal life

+In December 2019, Muñoz married his fiancée, Lupita Orozco; the wedding was officiated by Fray Tormenta.
+The couple have two daughters together.